MoeraOrg/moeraorg.github.io/development/node-api/virtual-pages.md

 If the `download` parameter is present and set to `true`, the node will add `Content-Disposition: attachment` header to the output.

+If the `ignoremalware` parameter is present and set to `true`, the node will ignore malware detection and return the media file.
+Only admin may use this option.

 <h4 class="identifier">
     /media/public/{id}.{extension}?width={number}&download={true or false}